Pinsuda-K/clinic-salary-automation/README.md

 ## Project Overview
 This project aims to automate the internal tracking of staff working hours, calculate monthly salaries, and summarize clinic income using Google Forms, Google Sheets, Make.com, N8N and ChatGPT.
 The automation helps to reduce manual tasks, increase transparency, and allow for quicker decision-making.

+## Project Scope and Goals
 ### Objective
-- Automate the process of salary calculation for both medical and backend staff based on form-submitted working hours and commission rules.
+- Automate salary calculations for both medical and admin staff using submitted working hours, OT, and lateness.
-- Summarize and report monthly and yearly income performance from patient service records.
+- Summarize monthly and yearly clinic income using staff service records.
-- Use automation and AI tools to generate reports and summaries, reducing human error and administrative workload.
+- Leverage automation and AI to reduce manual admin tasks, minimize errors, and improve payroll accuracy.

 ### Focus Areas
 1. **Staff Salary Automation**